-If you’re eager to unite your workforce and enhance engagement levels, it’s time to transform your internal comms strategy.
+If you're eager to unite your workforce and enhance engagement levels, it's time to transform your employee communications strategy.
 Some steps to consider include:

-Currently, only 57% of enterprises have a written internal communications plan.
-Without a structured scheme in place, internal comms teams will struggle to maximize their resources and cultivate a compelling engagement strategy.
+Currently, only 57% of enterprises have a written employee communications plan.
+Nevertheless, Without a structured scheme in place, internal comms teams will struggle to maximize their resources and cultivate a compelling engagement strategy.

 The best strategies adopt an action-based approach underpinned by concrete success metrics that you can review to evaluate your progress.
-Make sure you have a clear understanding of the target audiences within your organization and consider how your internal comms strategy will align with overall business goals.
+Make sure you have a clear understanding of the target audiences within your organization.
+Additionally, consider how your internal comms strategy will align with overall business goals.

-One of the most effective ways to ensure your goals are up to par is by following S.M.A.R.T logic to create objectives that live up to the following criteria:
+One of the most effective ways to ensure your goals are up to par is by following SMART logic.
+It allows you to create objectives that live up to the following criteria:

 As leaders reimagine their world of work, it is internal communications that will lead the way in aligning the workforce against this vision.
 Future corporate communication strategies will be decidedly inclusive, agile, and digitalized.
 To succeed in this new era, internal communications teams will move towards an omnichannel approach that brings the consumer experience into the workplace.

 To engage your audiences, keep your finger on the pulse for consumer trends.
 Your colleagues are growing accustomed to personalized messaging that takes advantage of multiple media forms, such as video and graphics.
-Make sure your internal comms strategy is up to par by prioritizing a similar, omni-channel approach that puts the reader’s interests and priorities at the center.
+Ensure your strategy is up to par by using an omnichannel approach with the reader's interests and priorities at the center.

 Look beyond the walls of your organization to ensure your internal comms approach remains relevant and engaging.
-Consider attending industry conferences, participating in virtual webinars, and signing up for email newsletters to glimpse best practices from your colleagues in the field and adapt your own strategy accordingly.
+Consider attending industry conferences, participating in virtual webinars, and signing up for email newsletters.
+Those activities allow you to glimpse employee communications best practices and adapt your strategy accordingly.

 Staid corporate communications are a thing of the past.
-At the end of the day, your colleagues are more than employees: they are people with their own friends, families, and personal challenges, all of which will play a role in how they interpret and engage with your messaging.
+Your colleagues are more than employees; they are people just like you, with their friends, families, and personal challenges.
+Keep that in mind, as all those factors will play a role in interpreting and engaging with your messaging.

-With a renewed understanding of the importance of engagement and purpose in motivating employees at work, human-centric internal communications initiatives are now thriving.
-Messaging strategies that weave in softer touches and emphasize value driven work will resonate with readers and unite employees around core goals.
+Human-centric employee communications now emphasize the importance of engagement and purpose in motivating employees at work.
+Messaging strategies that emphasize value-driven work will resonate with readers and unite employees around core goals.

-Data and measurement are power, but some internal comms teams aren’t taking full advantage of them.
+Data and measurement are power, but some communications professionals aren't taking full advantage of them.
 Only about half of industry professionals report using measurement to explain the value of their communications tactics to executives.
-While collecting measurements has traditionally been viewed as a challenge for the profession, internal comms teams have more metrics at their fingertips than ever before.
+While collecting data has traditionally been challenging for internal comms teams, now they have more metrics at their fingertips than ever before.